-A UN agency, part of the WHO, committed to saving lives and improving health. … Sounds impressive, virtuous, honourable!
-That’s why American tort lawyers love to refer to these organisations when they need to convince a jury they have credible, trustworthy sources.
+IARC: a UN agency, part of the WHO, committed to saving lives and improving health. … Sounds impressive, virtuous, honourable!
+That’s why American tort lawyers love to refer to this organisation when they need to convince a jury they have credible, trustworthy sources.

 Most people think of UN agencies or institutions as highly responsible global organisations who employ the world’s bests diplomats, thinkers and scientists.
 This is why international civil servants are paid so much; they must be able to attract the best of the best, right?